 Just nearby the scanner, there is a single lens of 16MP along with an LED flash.
 Overall the feel in hand is quite sturdy, and the grip is good.

-We get usual controls on the right and left side in the shape of volume rockers, power key, and SIM tray – which can entertain two nano SIMs and a micro SD card up to 512GB.
+We get usual controls on the right and left sides in the shape of volume rockers, power keys, and SIM tray – which can entertain two nano SIMs and a micro SD card up to 512GB.

 The front screen also houses a notch for holding the front 8MP selfie lens.
 An earpiece and the notification light sit prominently just above the notch area.

 Inside Huawei Y6s, the chipset is upgraded to an octa-core Helio P35 that earlier came with a quad-core Helio A22.
 Unfortunately, the phone has a similar GPU GE8320 that was installed in the earlier model, which is not a pretty refreshing update for the fans.

 3GB RAM and 64GB internal storage look pretty tempting, and it can also be extended to 512GB through a microSD card.
 On the software end, this device carries the most commonly used custom layer EMUI 9.1 on top of Android 9.0, which, according to Huawei, is intelligently integrated with the hardware for better performance.

 Our internal testing reveals an average performance for day-to-day usage with a minor lag noticeable here and there, particularly at the time of switching apps when the cache is full.
 Otherwise, swiping through the home screens and app switching is a smooth sail.
 The phone can play PUBG at the lower setting, though you can experience intermittent frame drop despite an upgraded chipset.

 The phone offers facial and fingerprint unlocking in addition to the conventional solutions which work comparatively faster than some of the entry-level devices we reviewed recently.
 We also noted it transferred files at a very reasonable speed both internally and externally.